Eschatologue/CM_wiki/docs/class/druid/index.md

 You know Druidic, the secret language of Druids.
 While learning this ancient tongue, you also unlocked the magic of speaking to animals; you always have the Speak with Animals spell prepared.

 You can use Druidic to leave hidden messages.
 You and others who know Druidic automatically spot such a message.
-Others spot the message’s presence with a successful DC 15 Intelligence (Investigation) check but can’t decipher it without magic.
+Others spot the message's presence with a successful DC 15 Intelligence (Investigation) check but can't decipher it without magic.

 ## Level 1: Primal Order